 Statutory changes to reporting requirements for local government bond issuers have facilitated data collection for the local government strategy.
-The Public Finance Division of the Attorney General's Office receives the transcripts for all state and local debt issued in the state, and pursuant to Chapter 1202.008, Texas Government Code, data for most local government issues is provided to the BRB for inclusion in the BFO's databases.
+The Public Finance Division of the Attorney General's Office receives the transcripts for all state and local debt issued, and pursuant to Chapter 1202.008, Texas Government Code, data for most local government issues is provided to the BRB along with an Additional Transcript Requirements Form for inclusion in the agency's databases.
+To respond to increasingly detailed questions from the general public, state leadership, and the Legislature regarding transparency for local debt issuances, staff has made revisions to the Additional Transcript Requirements Form that will require more detail on specific costs of issuance for local issuers.
+These new data requirements more closely mirror the information provided by state issuers.